 Revitalising health, The Queen Elizabeth Hospital Redevelopment project, quality health care services, News about revitalising health at TQEH

-For latest updates about revitalising quality health care services at TQEH through the $20 million redevelopment of TQEH, please view the TQEH redevelopment news page.
+For latest updates about TQEH redevelopment project, please visit the TQEH redevelopment news page.